ArnaudBelcour/tabigecy/README.md

 `proteome_tax_id.tsv` contains the name, the taxon_id and the proteomes associated with each `observation_name`.

-`esmecata_metadata_proteomes.json` is a log about the Uniprot release used and how the queries ware made (REST or SPARQL).
+`esmecata_metadata_proteomes.json` is a log about the UniProt release used and how the queries ware made (REST or SPARQL).
 It also gets the metadata associated with the command used with esmecata and the dependencies.

 `stat_number_proteome.tsv` is a tabulated file containing the number of proteomes found for each observation name.